durgaswaroop/delorean/README.md

 `alias delorean=$DELOREAN_HOME/build/install/Delorean/bin/Delorean`.

 Do something similar if you are running the .bat file.
 With that you should be able to run and try out some of the commands mentioned above.

+You can also use the script files in the `scripts` directory which use the fat jar that is generated from the gradle task `fatJar`.

 ### License